ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 `PUT /api/2.0/ai/profiles/update`

-Update
+Update a provider profile

-Updates an AI provider profile, re-checking name uniqueness and the provider credentials.
+Replaces a stored AI provider profile and returns it, re-checking name uniqueness and probing the credentials against the live provider again.
+The same two inputs are refused as on create - a private-network &#x60;baseUrl&#x60; and &#x60;providerType: external&#x60; - and the whole profile is overwritten by the one supplied rather than merged.
+On a portal running the AI gateway this answers 403, because profiles are managed centrally there.
+A profile that is bound to an action or an agent keeps those bindings.

 #### Parameters